cmextension/hugo-cmcouponlisting-docs/themes/geekdoc/exampleSite/content/usage/configuration.md

 # Set a description for the current page.
 This will be shown in toc-trees objects.
 geekdocDescription:

+# Set false to hide the whole left navigation sidebar.
+Beware that it will make
+# navigation pretty hard without adding some kind of on-page navigation.
+geekdocNav: true

 # Show a breadcrumb navigation bar at the top of each docs page.
 geekdocBreadcrumb: false

-# Set source repository location
+# Set source repository location.
 geekdocRepo: "https://github.com/thegeeklab/hugo-geekdoc"

 # Enable "Edit this page" links.
 Requires 'GeekdocRepo' param and path must point
 # to 'content' directory of repo.
-geekdocEditPath: "edit/master/exampleSite/content"
+geekdocEditPath: "edit/main/exampleSite/content"

 # Used for 'Edit this page' link, set to '.File.Path' by default.
 # Can be overwritten by a path relative to 'geekdocEditPath'
 geekdocFilePath:

-# Set to mark page as flat section (file-tree menu only)
+# Set to mark page as flat section (file-tree menu only).
 geekdocFlatSection: true

-# Set true to hide page or section from side menu (file-tree menu only)
+# Set true to hide page or section from side menu (file-tree menu only).
 geekdocHidden: true

 # Set false to show this page as a file-tree menu entry when you want it to be hidden in the sidebar.
 # NOTE: Only applies when 'geekdocHidden: true'.
 geekdocHiddenTocTree: true

-# Set to true to make a section foldable in side menu (file-tree menu only)
+# Set to true to make a section foldable in side menu.
 geekdocCollapseSection: true

-# Add an anchor link to headlines
+# Add an anchor link to headlines.
 geekdocAnchor: true

+# If you have protected some pages with e.g. basic authentication you may want to exclude these pages
+# from data file, otherwise information may be leaked.
+Setting this parameter to 'true' will exclude the
+# page from search data, feeds, etc.
+# WARNING: Consider hosting a standalone, fully auth-protected static page for secret information instead!
+geekdocProtected: false

+# Set 'left' (default), 'center' or 'right' to configure the text align of a page.
+geekdocAlign: "left"
 ```

 {{< /tab >}}